 RP2.3-04 Gas fitting practices for future fuels: Opportunities for training and upskilling in Victoria and South Australia.

-A safe and timely transition to a future fuel economy requires sufficient trades resourced with the necessary skills.
+A safe and timely transition to a future fuels economy requires sufficient trades resources with the necessary skills.
 The gas fitting trade will be most critical, with the transition disrupting professional practices that have been established for decades and so requiring a planned response to the new and evolving knowledge base, associated competencies, and resourcing level that will be required.

-This research aims to provide an overview of the current status of training programs for new and existing gas fitters, the skills needs of gas fitters for future fuels and the perceptions and practices of key stakeholders in plumbing and VET sectors.
-It is using Victoria and South Australia as detailed case studies to assess the changes in resourcing and education in the gas fitting trade that will be required to support the transition to, and ongoing maintenance of, a low carbon economy.
+This research aimed to provide an overview of the current status of training programs for new and existing gas fitters, the skills needs of gas fitters for future fuels, and the perceptions and practices of key stakeholders in plumbing and VET sectors.
+It uses Victoria and South Australia as detailed case studies to assess the changes in resourcing and education in the gas fitting trade that will be required to support the transition to, and ongoing maintenance of, a low carbon economy.

 |Login||Full project details are available to participants of the CRC, please login or contact us to create your account.|

 |Commencement / End Date||November 2020 to November 2022|

 |Outcomes / Impact||